The fallen wych elm

 His female companion, who has walked on ahead, turns and sighs.

-‘It’s fallen down,’ I say, enjoying rewarding a dumb question with a dumb answer.
+‘It fell down,’ I say, enjoying rewarding a dumb question with a dumb answer.

 The man brightens, as if I’ve said something interesting.
 He is wearing a cloth hat that begs for corks.
 He continues to hover.